LMH01/alpha_tui/docs/interface_and_usage.md

 If the instruction could not be parsed a simple error is displayed, quit the program with `q` to receive further information on why the instruction could not be parsed.

 If a value is assigned to an accumulator or memory cell that does not yet exist, it is created automatically.
+This does only apply however, if `--disable-memory-detection` is set.

 #### Pitfalls